Jag Panzer

-Jag Panzer is an American power metal band from Colorado Springs, Colorado.
+Jag Panzer is an American power metal band from Colorado Springs, Colorado, formed in 1981.

 History

 Jag Panzer came together in late 1981, being inspired by the onslaught of the new wave of British heavy metal.
-The original line-up consisted of Harry Conklin on vocals (later nicknamed the "Tyrant"), Mark Briody, the sole guitarist of the group in its first incarnation, John Tetley (bassist) and Rick Hilyard (drummer).
+The original lineup consisted of Harry Conklin on vocals (later nicknamed "Tyrant"), Mark Briody, the sole guitarist of the group in its first incarnation, John Tetley (bassist) and Rick Hilyard (drummer).
 The band was known as Tyrant in its first incarnation, but they soon had to change the name, because another band already existed in California with that name.